- Home

 What is a VPAT?

-The Voluntary Product Accessibility Template, or VPAT, is a technical document prepared by product vendors that explains the extent to which a product is compliant with accessibility legislation.
-This template describes in detail what parts of the product meet accessibility standards.
+A Voluntary Product Accessibility Template, or VPAT, is a technical document prepared by product vendors that explains the extent to which a product is compliant with accessibility legislation.
+This document describes in detail what parts of the product meet accessibility standards.
 The VPAT is a voluntary program and as such, not all products have submitted VPAT documents.
-Having a VPAT template does not mean the vendor is compliant with accessibility legislation.
+Having a VPAT template does not guarantee the vendor is compliant with accessibility legislation.

 Why is this important?